 Do request tracking numbers for each package prior to sending it to the college.

-Do coordinate pick up times directly with companies (e.g., Amazon Fresh and InstaCart) to meet them on campus.
-Central receiving areas on campus will not receive these type of deliveries.
+Do coordinate pick-up times directly with companies (e.g., Amazon Fresh and InstaCart) to meet them on campus.
+Central receiving areas on campus will not receive these types of deliveries.

 Do not use nicknames as this may cause significant delays in determining the correct recipient on campus.
 This also includes the use of titles such as “cadet,” “officer,” etc. [i.e. Cadet/Officer Doe].
 Only use the student’s first and last name.

 Do not send money through the mail.